fanhuan/script/_posts/2014-03-02-Unix-commends.md

 + `bash commend3.sh *.txt backup/*.txt` will sort and list all files specified. `$*` means all parameters on the commend line.
 + `bash commend3.sh` will use stdin (i.e input from the commend line) as input.
 + `history | tail -4 | colrm 1 7 > useful.sh` will save your last 4 commends into *useful.sh* so you can recycle them later.

+## Remote

++ `scp filename user@server:filenameYouWant` on your local terminal to send local file to remote server. `scp filename user@server:.` if you do not want  to rename the file.youwant
++ `ssh -Y user@server` to connect a remote server.

 ## Misc